WiseLibs/better-sqlite3/docs/api.md

 ### new Database(*path*, [*options*])

 Creates a new database connection.
 If the database file does not exist, it is created.
 This happens synchronously, which means you can start executing queries right away.
 You can create an [in-memory database](https://www.sqlite.org/inmemorydb.html) by passing `":memory:"` as the first argument.
-Passing an empty string will create a temporary database.
+You can create a temporary database by passing an empty string (or by omitting all arguments).

 > In-memory databases can also be created by passing a buffer returned by [`.serialize()`](#serializeoptions---buffer), instead of passing a string as the first argument.